Amanda Anderson: Career

 Anderson received her Ph.D. from Cornell University, specializing in Victorian literature and contemporary literary, cultural, and political theory.
 Her work on the Victorian period has focused on the relation between forms of modern thought and knowledge (across both literature and the human sciences) and understandings of selfhood, social life, and ethics.

 She taught at the University of Illinois from 1989 until 1999 when she joined Johns Hopkins University.
 She was Caroline Donovan Professor of English Literature from 2002 to 2012 and the head of the English department from 2003 to 2009.
 Her graduate teaching included courses on forms of argument in contemporary theory; Victorian internationalism; Victorian realism; and ethics and aesthetics in Victorian literature.
 She taught undergraduate courses on Jane Austen and Charlotte Brontë, nineteenth-century British fiction, and Victorian poetry and nonfiction prose.

 She was Director of the School of Criticism and Theory at Cornell University from 2008 until 2014, when she was appointed Honorary Senior Fellow.

 In 2012, she became Andrew W. Mellon Professor of Humanities and English at Brown University.
 In July 2015, she was appointed as the director of the Cogut Center for the Humanities at Brown University.
 The Center became an Institute in July 2017.

 She delivered the Clarendon Lectures at the University of Oxford in November 2015 under the title "Psyche and Ethos".

+In 2020, she launched the podcast series “Meeting Street: Conversations in the Humanities.”